chameleon-system/chameleon-shop/UPGRADE-6.3.md

 This section contains information on interface and method signature changes which affect backwards compatibility (BC).
 Note that ONLY BC breaking changes are listed, according to our backwards compatibility policy.
-# Changed Interfaces and Method Signatures

-This section contains information on interface and method signature changes which affect backwards compatibility (BC).
-Note that ONLY BC breaking changes are listed, according to our backwards compatibility policy.

 ## \ChameleonSystem\AmazonPaymentBundle\AmazonOrderReferenceObject